theshchris/pnlcalendar/PRIVACY.md

 ### 8. Contact

-For privacy questions, use the support link on the App Store product page or open a [GitHub Issue](../../issues).
+For privacy questions, email [shchris2019@gmail.com](mailto:shchris2019@gmail.com), use the support link on the App Store product page, or open a [GitHub Issue](../../issues).
 Do not include Flex Tokens, Query IDs, account identifiers, balances, positions, or report data in a public issue.

 ## 简体中文